aslavinska/Rock-paper-scissors-cat-mouse/README.md

  ### Solved bugs

 1. During the development of the home page all elements were shift to the left of the page.
 Applying a main container to all elemnts and giving it item alligment to center resolved the issue.
+2. 404 favicon error has been detected during the development, using favicon generator images and links were imported and the issue has been resolved.

 ## Validator Testing